melindasherrill/WebHack/README.md

 python sessions.py "' or 1--"
 ```

+### Second Example (Database dump)
+The way some web portals are structured, a malicious user can be able to dump a database.
+Within this example, we have a customer database portal where when we enter an id, a customer is displayed for us.

+### Last Example (Half-blind injection)
 * Go to frechetta.me/WebHack/register.html
-* Here, for the login form, you will noticed that your basic "LIMIT" injections will no longer work.
+This should look familar to our first example, but here, you will notice your previous sql injection no longer work.
 For this half-blind injection, we want to exploit the register form box.
 Play around a bit and type in "admin" for the user input.
 * You will notice that the redirected page only has too reponses:
 ``` Registeration has been disabled ```
 ``` Someone already has registered with that username ```